 This team feels like a family to me.
 All having Type 1 Diabetes is something unique.
 It brings us together, makes us stronger, and more determined to fight for our dreams.

 An alumni of the successful Team Novo Nordisk development pipeline, 22-year-old climber Sam Munday stepped up to the professional team in 2019 and returns for his sixth year with the Team Novo Nordisk family for 2021.

-Australian Sam Munday grew up as the middle child in a very active family.
+The Australian grew up as the middle child in a very active family.
 Both his brothers and his parents are all avid cyclists.
-The 19-year-old began with BMX and mountain biking but it was road biking that led him into competition, and he competed in his first race at 15.
+Munday began with BMX and mountain biking, but it was road biking that led him into competition, and he competed in his first race at 15.

 With the help of a supportive healthcare team, Munday returned to his active childhood.
 After his first bike race, he says he fell in love with everything the sport offered and started to dream of racing professionally.
 Munday found Team Novo Nordisk through a diabetes educator who put him in touch with Justin Morris, who raced for the professional team at the time.
 After attending one of the team’s Talent ID programs in Atlanta, GA, Munday was offered a place on Team Novo Nordisk’s development squad.
 Accolades since joining the development team include third overall at the Tour of America’s DairyLand’s Criterium (2016), eighth at the NSW State Criterium (2017), third at the Lewisburg Criterium (2018) and third overall at the Lewisberg Omnium (2018).

 Off the bike, Munday enjoys anything that involves sports and the outdoors and considers himself a coffee fanatic.